 The “This is too hard” trap

-When we decide to make a big change our mind will automatically tell us it is too hard.
-Eat a salad every day for lunch (don’t recommend) is difficult to do.
+When we decide to make a big change our minds will automatically tell us it is too hard.
+Eating a salad every day for lunch (don’t recommend) is difficult to do.
 BUT you can start with just adding one vegetable serving to the side of your plate.
-Instead of telling yourself you are going to work out for 30 minutes every day, too hard, just do one pushup in the morning.
+Instead of telling yourself, you are going to work out for 30 minutes every day, too hard, just do one pushup in the morning.

 Small tasks like these keep your brain from thinking it is too hard.
 In fact, your brain will probably think the opposite.
 This is the basis behind mini habits.
 Small tasks that seem so simple and easy to do that they become ingrained in your day.

-How to Use Mini Habits for a Better Year of Running
+How to Use Mini Habits to Improve Running

 So how can you use these concepts to have a better year running?
 Start with mobility.
 Each night before bed do a minute of mobility exercises for your hips.
 Hips are a base of support and problem area for runners.
 A minute is easy.
 A minute is doable.
 A minute could keep you from getting hurt this year while running.